-- 1. Access the Admin Settings menu: - a.
-Press MENU, and then press 3 on the dial pad. - b.
-Enter the Admin password, and then press SELECT. - 2.
+- 1. Access the Admin Settings menu: Press MENU, then press 3 on the dial pad, then enter the Admin password, and press SELECT. - 2.
 Press 3 on the dial pad.
 The IP Settings screen appears. - 3.
 On the IP Settings screen, press 3.
 The IP Status screen appears.